-According to the current set of odds produced by oddsmakers and sportsbooks, Jay Inslee does not have the best odds of winning the Presidency in 2020.
-Inslee is not the most recognizable name in the candidate’s list and certainly has not done much to increase awareness on his campaign.
+Oddsmakers and sportsbooks have let Jay Inslee’s odds to win the Presidency in 2020 slip.
+At this time, Inslee has no odds available likely because he is not the most recognizable name in the candidate’s list and certainly has not done much to increase awareness on his campaign.
 However, as his campaign develops he may gain traction.

 At this moment, odds are not yet made available for Inslee’s likeliness to win the Democratic nomination.
 Likely due to the fact that several more notable Democratic candidates are still in the race.
 However, this may not help him in terms of gaining more recognition as other candidates even those who have not announced are gaining more attention by oddsmakers than Inslee.

-The current odds imply a general viewpoint that Jay Inslee does not have the best odds compared to other Democratic candidates in directly facing Trump for the 2020 Presidential Election.
+The current odds imply a general viewpoint that sportsbooks are not confident in Jay Inslee compared to other Democratic candidates in directly facing Trump for the 2020 Presidential Election.
 Inslee will have to fight for his recognition and build his campaign out more with awareness and unique policies.

 Jay Inslee is running on a primary campaign policy of providing effective and immediate Climate Change relief, his stance in fighting Climate Change has been a long-standing project since his Congressional days in 2007.
 Inslee hopes to convert our energy dependent efforts 100% over to natural and clean burning energy.
 Inslee has also resurfaced earlier comments on his stance regarding tighter Gun Control Regulations in his interviews and it will likely comprise a portion of his campaigning policies.
 At this moment, the Washington governor has yet to list his campaign policies on the Jay Inslee 2020 campaign site other than his Climate Change efforts.